USCbiostats/PM566/adding-materials.md

 ```

 This page follows general rmarkdown syntax.
 You don't need to knit this file as it automatically is knitted each time the website is rendered.
-Refrain for having long running code in this document.
-Once you are done with this file, modify `data/schedule.yaml` by adding `reading: "0X-reading"` as the appropriate week.
+Refrain for having long-running code in this document.
+Once you are done with this file, modify `website/data/schedule.yaml` by adding `reading: "0X-reading"` as the appropriate week.

 ## Class page

-Create a file named `0X-class.Rmd` in the `content/reading/` folder.
+Create a file named `0X-class.Rmd` in the `website/content/reading/` folder.
 You can use the following as a starting point:

 ```
 ---